akira71s/sugoi_cookies/README.md

 ## TODO
 TODO: add CROSS DOMAIN COOKIE DIFF ALERT function
 TODO: integrate OLD CODE DETECTOR function
-TODO: listen to ajax event or something which is fired on cookie creation (_gac, _gcl_aw)
 TODO: deal with customized cookie name (users can change the prefix of "_gcl" from GTM)